krabf/garden/README.md

-# musings.krabf.com
+# blog.krabf.com

-Welcome to the source code of my [musings site](https://musings.krabf.com).
+Welcome to the source code of my [musings site](https://blog.krabf.com).

-Let's go
+Created with Eleventy